Course overview

 Deferral or extension

-You cannot defer or apply for an extension for this assessment.
+You may only apply for an extension for submitted material of this assessment.

 Final exam